 Beth is an artist, researcher and producer whose practice is social, interconnected and collaborative.
 She is a founder and co-director of Rame Projects, an artist-led space in Cornwall; development manager and co-artistic director of Take A Part, a socially engaged arts organisation in Plymouth; and associate lecturer in MA Fine Art at the University of Plymouth.

-The Box's development bursary has given Beth the time to research a new moving image project, with a working title of 'Raptors'.
+The Box's development bursary gave Beth the time to research a new moving image project, with a working title of 'Raptors'.

 'Raptors' depicts birds of prey in urban and rural environments, using both new and archival footage.
 The work explores ideas of ‘masking’ - the process where an individual changes their natural personality to conform; how the pandemic has altered our engagement with nature and with the construct of ‘the wild’; notions of wildness and tameness; and the spaces of in between and blurring of predators and prey.

-Thanks to the support for this initial research, Beth was awarded the Exeter Phoenix Devon Short Film Commission to develop the work further.
-She is excited to be shooting and editing over the winter.
+Thanks to the support for this initial research, Beth was awarded the Exeter Phoenix Devon Short Film Commission to develop the work even further.

 Header image: Still from archive footage of a peregrine nesting in Glasgow's Red Road Flats, courtesy of Glasgow Urban Wildlife

 Article image: Still from a work in progress by Beth Emily Richards (2021) - working title 'Raptors'